3 years full-time (plus optional placement year)

 Our courses are designed to be flexible, so you can transfer between BSc and MSci at any time up until the middle of Year 2.

 In the first two years you will study five main areas of psychology.
-They are:

 In addition to the above you will also need to complete our online Academic Integrity module.